developersCradle/office-furniture-selling-application/README.md

 -  Will be using **Repository** over **DAO**, since its more common and it comes from Spring family.
 - **Entities** till **Service Layer**.
+- ⚠️ Todo **Entities** are validate to the business rule.
 - **Entities** will mostly use **One-to-Many** and **Many-to-One** relationships for convince for backend coding.
     - **Entities** have some helper methods for managing **bi-directional** relationships.
 In general no logic should be inside entities.
-    - **Todo** add helpers methods for all bi-directional entities.
+    - ⚠️**Todo** add helpers methods for all bi-directional entities.

 - **DTO** are used for inside our business logic.

 - **Repository** interfaces for each core entity:
-    - `CustomerRepository`, `DiscountRepository`, `OrderRepository`, and `ProductRepository`.
+    - `CustomerRepository`, `DiscountRepository`, `OrderRepository` and `ProductRepository`.
 - Saving wil be done using `repository` since we have **properly configured** entity relationships.
-    - `EntityManager` could be also used for fine-grained control over the persistence context.
+    - `EntityManager` could be also used for fine-grained control over the persistence context, but for now went with Repositories.

 ### POM.